alielmorsy/simpleMath/README.md

-# simpleMath-toolkit
+# Simple Math (sm)

-`simpleMath-toolkit` is a modern, header-only C++ library for fast and flexible numerical computing.
+`simpleMath` is a modern, header-only C++ library for fast and flexible numerical computing.
 Inspired by Python's NumPy, it lets you work with multi-dimensional arrays and leverages SIMD instructions (SSE, AVX, AVX-512) to speed up mathematical operations with minimal fuss.
-Whether you need simple element-wise math or custom, high-performance operations, `simpleMath-toolkit` keeps things fast, readable, and easy to extend.
+Whether you need simple element-wise math or custom, high-performance operations, `simpleMath` keeps things fast, readable, and easy to extend.

 ## Key Features